How Do I Get Started?

 Core Knowledge is still in the process of releasing materials for grades 6-8.
 Given the limited timeline information that is publicly available from CK, I anticipate materials will be available as follows:

 - 6th Grade: The full CKLA and CKHG curriculums are available to download from CK and the support materials are available to download here at HSWP.
 The first few units of both CKSci and CK Math for 6th grade have recently been made available to download from CK.
 The CK Math support materials are available here at HSWP now.
-I am hoping to have the CKSci support materials available in August but it is going to depend on my bandwidth.
-CK has stated they intend to release the remaining CKSCi units this summer and the support materials here will be updated when that happens.
+I am hoping to have the CKSci support materials available late 2022 but it is going to depend on my bandwidth.
+CK has stated they intend to release the remaining CKSCi units soon and the support materials here will be updated when that happens.

 Core Knowledge has recently released an updated Scope and Sequence document which outlines what topics are covered by subject and grade level.
 That document is helpful for viewing what the still-to-be-released units for science will cover.
 You can access that document here by clicking here.